RchrdHndrcks/gochess/pkg/chess/README.md

 is stalemate, it will return an empty slice and no error.
 If position is checkmate, it will return a nil slice and no error.

-`MakeMove` checks if move passed by parameter is legal and if it is makes it.
+`MakeMove` checks if move passed by parameter is legal and if it is, makes it.

 `Unmakemove` unmakes the last move.